Jus ad bellum: Modern international law

-Today organizations such as League of Nations and United Nations stand to prevent unjust wars.
+Early 20th Century

 The League of Nations was one of the first international organizations established with a primary goal of maintaining world peace.
 It was established in 1920 after World War I in order to protect the world from dealing with such tragedies again.
-Unfortunately, it was not entirely successful in that mission owing to the occurrence of World War II.
-Thus the United Nations was born.
+Unfortunately, it was entirely unsuccessful in that mission owing to the occurrence of World War II.

+The League achieved some meaningful successes during its existence, including the resolution of several territorial disputes, and early frameworks for humanitarian and health cooperation.
+However, it proved ultimately insufficient to prevent the outbreak of World War II, undermined by the absence of major powers including the United States, the withdrawal of key member states, and its lack of effective enforcement mechanisms.

+United Nations Charter

+Following the end of World War II, the United Nations was established with a primary purpose of maintaining international peace and security.
+It sought to address the weaknesses that undermined the effectiveness of the League of Nations, and to prevent the outbreak of another world war.

 In the UN Charter, Article 2, paragraph 4 states: "All Members shall refrain in their international relations from the threat or use of force against the territorial integrity or political independence of any State, or in any other manner inconsistent with the purposes of the United Nations."
 Article 51 of the UN Charter later clarifies: "Nothing in the present Charter shall impair the inherent right of individual or collective self-defense if an armed attack occurs against a Member of the United Nations."
 These put the idea of jus ad bellum into writing by requiring states to agree that they will only use armed force in self-defense, or with the approval of the United Nations Security Council.

-Since the 1950s, declarations of jus ad bellum have dropped dramatically.
-In "Why States No Longer Declare War" Tanisha Fazal notes the drop in formal declarations of war since the 1950s.
-This may be as a result of the nuance of war in modern times, given the rise of non-state actors such as terrorist groups.

 Cyberspace

-One of the more recent topics being discussed in scholarship is the application if international law in the realm of cyberspace.
-As cyber attacks continue to increase across the globe, a conversation needs to be had about the jurisdiction of cyber crimes.
-When is the use of force justified in these uncharted spaces?
+One of the more recent topics being discussed in scholarship is the application of international law in the realm of cyberspace.
+Cyber attacks continue to increase in frequency and severity across the globe, driving discussion of jurisdiction of cyber crimes, seeking clarity regarding, e.g. justification of the use of military force in response to cyber attacks.